dstnbrkr/componentkit/_docs/component-controllers.md

 permalink: /docs/component-controllers.html
 ---

-Remember the analogy made in the [Introduction](introduction.html): components are like a stencil.
+Remember the analogy made in [Philosophy](philosophy.html): components are like a stencil.
 They are an immutable snapshot of how a view should be configured at a given moment in time.

 Every time something changes, an entirely new component is created and the old one is thrown away.
 This means components are **short-lived**, and their lifecycle is not under your control.